remnrem/luna-doc/docs/ref/clustering.md

 i.e. most of the initial epochs are assigned to class `4` (which has exemplar epoch 40).
 The exemplar epochs can be plotted to show a _typical_ example of that class.

-Interactive viewer workflows such as [LunaScope](https://zzz.nyspi.org/lunascope/) can show the outputs of `EXE representative`: here it runs `representative=5` to select five examplars.
+Interactive viewer workflows such as [LunaScope](https://zzz.nyspi.org/lunascope/) can show the outputs of `EXE representative`: here it runs `representative=5` to select five exemplars.
 These are shown in the plots below (on the right - color-coded black, red, green, blue and cyan).
-The raw signal plotted above each is the 30-seconds signal of the _exemplar_ epoch in each case.
+The raw signal plotted above each is the 30-second signal of the _exemplar_ epoch in each case.
 (The left plot is a heatmap of the distance matrix - with colder colors for less similar epochs):

 ![img](../img/mlref/ml-ref32.png)